English is lead with articulation by Lisa Wainwright

 Whole Class Reading Sessions

 Whole class teaching of reading allows teachers to plan activities that allow children to practise using the relevant reading skills: vocabulary, retrieval, summary, inference, prediction, compare and contrast and author choice.
 It also allows the teacher to work with the children that need it the most at that time.
+We do not believe that children with SEND should be removed from whole class reading sessions, immersing them in the language, rich environment where they are supported by their peers is the perfect environment for effective learning to take place.
 Differentiation is achieved in many ways: the difficulty of the text the children are working on; the questions the teacher is asking or the level of support they are receiving.
 Teaching the whole class the same objective removes the problem of independent groups, it allows our teachers to focus on one objective in depth and better prepare children for the expectation of written responses at the end of each key stage.
 A two week reading cycle is utilised that incorporates a forty minute introductory session of a chosen text and further daily twenty minute sessions that include in-depth analysis of vocabulary, group comprehension questions, marking and feedback sessions and the cycle ends with an independent assessment task.
 The assessment is used to provide teachers with evidence that the children are making progress in reading.

 The Reading Rocket